futres/futres_website/content/data_tutorial.md

     * principle investigator affiliation
     * citation
        + This is needed if your license is CC BY or BSD
-4. Select the template generator to create a spreadsheet for entering data
+4. Select the template generator
+    * Required terms are automatically populated
-    * Select terms
+    * Select any additional terms
     * Export to a spreadsheet application
         + Speadsheet has:
             - Instructions